mendix/docs/content/en/docs/releasenotes/mobile/native-template/_index.md

 Compatible with Studio Pro 10:

-* Native Template versions of [8](/releasenotes/mobile/nt-8-rn/) are compatible with apps built using Studio Pro [10.6](/releasenotes/studio-pro/10.6/) and above.
+* Native Template versions of [8](/releasenotes/mobile/nt-8-rn/) are compatible with apps built using Studio Pro [10.6](/releasenotes/studio-pro/10.6/) and higher.

 Compatible with Studio Pro 9: